 Squidoo: A Review:

-Squidoo is a self-publishing website that has a very different format from most other websites that allow self-publishing.
+Squidoo was a self-publishing website that had a very different format from most other websites that allow self-publishing.
 Highly flexible in features and format, and providing numerous opportunities for direct income-earning on the site, Squidoo has the potential to appeal to casual users, to side-income-earners, to marketers looking for a free platform on which to promote their businesses.

 My Experience with Squidoo:

-- High-quality pages can rank well in google searches with little or no outside promotion.
-When I first started using squidoo, the ranking tended to be good, but lagged behind key article directories like EzineArticles and Buzzle.
-Since the google farmer / panda update, Squidoo has seemed (in the case of my pages) to perform equally or better relative to those sites.
+- Good search ranking/authority and visibility - High-quality pages can rank well in Google searches with little or no outside promotion.
+When I first started using Squidoo, the ranking tended to be good, but lagged behind key article directories like EzineArticles and Buzzle.
+Since the google farmer / panda update, Squidoo began (in the case of my pages) to perform equally or better relative to those sites.
+Some time around late summer in 2012, Squidoo began to strongly outperform EzineArticles in terms of search visibility.

-- When I have linked to my sites from pages published on Squidoo that were receiving regular traffic, I have seen a substantial click-through to my sites.
+- Good click-through and sales - When I have linked to my sites from pages published on Squidoo that were receiving regular traffic, I have seen a substantial click-through to my sites.
+The click-through rate tends to be higher than in article directories, but the quality of the traffic tends to be a bit lower, which suggests to me that Squidoo draws more casual visitors through.

 Downsides of Squidoo: